 Soft light is a little kinder.
 It is softer with shadows that feather at the edges and smooths over little imperfections.
 Origins of soft light include: An overcast day, sunlight filtering through a white sheer, light from a window facing north, a lightbulb in a lamp with a shade, light at sunrise or sunset, and light that is not direct.

-Product photography often requires plain backgrounds, typically white.
+Product photography often requires plain backgrounds, typically pure white backgrounds.
 Some people use a sheet, but it needs to be perfectly smooth and wrinkle free with a tight weave.
 The camera will highlight wrinkles, texture, and imperfections so find a tightly woven fabric or canvas.
 Used backdrops are usually pretty inexpensive.

 Most people focus on the lighting on the product with product photography, but perhaps more important than the subject is the background.
 Setting up an epic background for the product can communicate a lot about the product.
 Little details like using a slight gradient instead of a flat black background can really change the look of a photo.
 Click To Tweet